realJohnDoe/Python-8/Eyes/eyes-en.md

 </details>

-# The pupil should not drift when the mouse pointer is outside the eye
+# The pupil should not move when the mouse pointer is outside the eye

 🤔 How do we know the mouse pointer is in the eye?
 We have calculated the distance from the center of the eye to the mouse pointer in the `distance' variable, so we use the radius of the eye as a limit, for example 30 pixels.
 There must be some space to draw the pupil as well.